anandat/send_money_app/README.md

 API Details

 Send Money (POST):
-This uses a fake/mock API (e.g., https://jsonplaceholder.typicode.com/) to simulate a money transfer.
+This uses a fake to simulate a money transfer.

 Transaction History (GET):
 Since the fake API does not return actual transactions, a mock list of users is used to simulate a transaction history view.